Court of Exchequer (Ireland): History

 The Court of Exchequer was originally located in a building called Collett's Inn, which is thought to have been situated roughly on present-day South Great George's Street in Dublin city centre.
 Collett's was destroyed in a raid by the O'Tooles and O'Byrne clans from County Wicklow early in the fourteenth century.
+The replacement office was burnt during the Scots Invasion of Ireland in 1316.
+This however was not an act of aggression but a defence measure by the Dubliners themselves.